gamelab/kiwi.js/README.md

 * Textures that are set to 'dirty' are now re-uploaded to video memory.
 This fixes other bugs, such as the Textfield not working in WebGL.
 * Visibility flag now works correctly with groups: no children are rendered.
 * Visibility flag now works correctly under WebGL renderer.
+* Upgraded the projects to use Typescript version 1.0.0.

 ##Features